 Then another sigil flared.

-A bright silvery, piercing shine.
+A bright and piercing beacon of light.

 What the hell does that even mean?
 Gwen hissed with frustration.
 Do I touch it?
 Or talk to it?
 Is there a supposed to be a voice asking me if I want power?